jlozanoher/kotlin-spring-cloud-function-example/README.md

 This example also contains Kotlin lambdas configured as Spring beans.
 There are also examples with flux - reactive type.

+*Note: This fork only upgrade all dependencies with a newer versions*

 ## Run with gradle

 ```bash